Pharmacognosy is the study of drugs derived from natural sources. It forms an important part of pharmaceutical research and development.

 Pharmacognosy involves the identification, physicochemical characterization, cultivation, extraction, preparation, quality control, and biological assessment of drugs.
 A plant leaf, flower, root, animal or plant extract may be used to isolate the bioactive chemical.

-The term "Pharmacognosy" was coined by Seydler, a German botanist, from the two Greek words "pharmakon", meaning drug or medicine, and "gnosis", meaning knowledge.
-Even today, about a quarter of all prescription drugs in the US have one or more bioactive compounds derived from plants.
+The term "pharmacognosy" was coined by Anotheus Seydler, a German botanist, from the two Greek words "pharmakon", meaning drug or medicine, and "gnosis", meaning knowledge.
+Even today, about a quarter of all prescription drugs in the United States have one or more bioactive compounds derived from plants.

 Pharmacognosy in drug development